splinesreticulating/WellSaid/README.md

 # Run the optimized build locally
 yarn preview

+# Run tests
+yarn test

+# Run tests with watch mode
+yarn test:watch

+# Run tests with coverage report
+yarn test:coverage
 ```

 **Note**: Since this application only runs on macOS and accesses local system resources, there is no traditional "production deployment" - the built version is simply run locally on your macbook.
 The `yarn build` and `yarn preview` commands create and run an optimized version that may provide better performance than development mode.

+## Privacy and Security Considerations

+- All conversation analysis happens through OpenAI's API, so your data is subject to their privacy policy

+## Troubleshooting

+### Common Issues

+- **Messages Not Loading**: Ensure you've set the correct `PARTNER_PHONE` in your `.env` file
+- **Permission Issues**: WellSaid needs access to your Messages database.
+Make sure Terminal/your editor has Full Disk Access in System Preferences > Security & Privacy
+- **OpenAI API Errors**: Check that your API key is valid and you have sufficient credits
+- **No Partner Messages**: The app will only show conversations where your partner has responded

 ## License